 The annual Africa A+ Summer conference was held on the 25 January 2020 in Cape Town.
-The conference was attended by 57 participants from the five Western Cape A+ schools: iThemba Pre-primary, Rainbow ECD Centre, Gerard’s Educare, Chameleon Campus, and Fish Hoek Pre-primary.
-The Africa A+ facilitators were Kauther Ebrahim, Shanaaz Abrahams, Carole Scott and Anya Morris.
-Miriam Schiff and Veronica Nicholas assisted with the set up.
-Aziza Ebrahim, an observer at the conference said “I am blown away.
-I am just blown away.
-This is what teachers need; not more certificates.”
+The conference was attended by 57 participants from five A+ schools: iThemba Pre-primary, Rainbow ECD Centre, Gerard’s Educare, Chameleon Campus, and Fish Hoek Pre-primary.

 The conference was in true A+ style: everyone got involved and worked together in imaginative and innovative ways.
 Behind the fun was a serious intention: if we want our teachers to nurture children’s 21st century skills, then we need to make sure that the teachers are in touch with and enjoying their own creative, problem-solving, critical thinking, collaboration and communication skills.
 After each activity the participants transferred what they had experienced into the classroom by discussing How could I do this with my children?
 What would I need to change?
 What would the children learn?
 What links can I make with the curriculum?